crisisfighters/crisisfighters.org/content/what-else/_index.md

 ---
 title: What else?
-featured_image: '/images/desert.jpg'
 weight: 30
 ---

 # What else?

-Our main focus is the [Crisis Recruiter](/recruiter).
+We mainly work on the [Crisis Recruiter](/recruiter).
 Below is a list of what else you can find on this web page:

 * We collect the year's most important events in our [calendar](calendar).
 * We collect various [inspiring ideas](ideas) for you to start your own thing.